alphagov/notifications-python-client/DOCUMENTATION.md

 #### reference (optional)

 A unique identifier you can create if necessary.
 This reference identifies a single unique notification or a batch of notifications.
+It must not contain any personal information such as name or postal address.
+For example:

 ```python
 reference='STRING', # optional string - identifies notification(s)